rordenlab/dcm2niix/FILENAMING.md

 * (asterisk)
 ```

+[Control characters](https://en.wikipedia.org/wiki/ASCII#Control_characters) like backspace and tab are also forbidden.

 Be warned that dcm2niix will copy all allowed characters verbatim, which can cause problems for some other tools.
 Consider this [sample dataset](https://github.com/neurolabusc/dcm_qa_nih/tree/master/In/20180918GE/mr_0004) where the DICOM Protocol Name (0018,1030) is 'Axial_EPI-FMRI_(Interleaved_I_to_S)'.
 The parentheses ("round brackets") may cause other tools issues.
 Consider converting this series with the command 'dcm2niix -f %s_%p ~/DICOM' to create the file '4_Axial_EPI-FMRI_(Interleaved_I_to_S).nii'.If you now run the command 'fslhd 4_Axial_EPI-FMRI_(Interleaved_I_to_S).nii' you will get the error '-bash: syntax error near unexpected token `(''.
 Therefore, it is often a good idea to use double quotes to specify the names of files.
 In this example 'fslhd "4_Axial_EPI-FMRI_(Interleaved_I_to_S).nii"' will work correctly.